tigoe/LightProjects/color-spaces-color-temp.md

 * [HSV color model](https://programmingdesignsystems.com/color/color-models-and-color-spaces/index.html#hsv-cylinder)
 * [HSL color model](https://programmingdesignsystems.com/color/color-models-and-color-spaces/index.html#hsl-cylinder)

 Although HSV and HSL are useful ways to describe color, they are not native properties to a lighting system that relies on RGB or RGBW control.
 To control these systems using HSV descriptions, you need a color conversion algorithm.
 Most LED control libraries now incorporate HSV coneversions.
-For an overview of the engineering behind this, see Saiko LED's slide deck on [Color Spaces in LED Lighting](http://saikoled.com/assets/img/Color%20Spaces%20in%20LED%20Lighting.pdf).

 White light is composed of multiple wavelengths of light, and when describing it, lighting designers and engineers speak about the *color temperature* of the light, referring to its relative warmth or coolness.
 Warmer light contains more longer wavelengths, toward the red end of the spectrum, while cooler light contains more shorter wavelengths, toward the blue end of the spectrum.